 In order to help in the fight against the COVID-19 virus, triage tents are becoming increasingly popular solutions for patient screening issues and determining the severity of individual patient needs.

 [Related: Guide to Creating Space for Medical Surge]

 The Importance of Triage Tents

 Hospitals often use triage tents to keep ill and infected patients separated from healthier ones when surges peak.
-Staff screen incoming patients in these portable medical tents before admitting them to determine the severity of their case and if they need immediate care.
+Staff can provide patient screening shelters in these portable medical tents before admitting them to determine the severity of their case and if they need immediate care.

-This process is essential in preventing new patients from potential contraction of COVID-19 in the hospital’s main facility.
+A patient screening process is essential in preventing new patients from the potential contraction of COVID-19 in the hospital’s main facility.
 It also creates a hierarchy for admittance and immediate treatment based on the specific needs of an incoming patient.

 The ability to screen patients before admittance helps hospitals remain in control when their system is over capacity.
 Additionally, triage benefits community members by preventing further contraction of COVID-19.
 This is especially important for older or at-risk individuals currently receiving treatment for reasons unrelated to the virus.

-The extra space provided by triage tents is also helpful when administering COVID-19 walk-up or drive-through tests, administering vaccines, and sometimes even treating ill individuals that may need immediate care when beds and amenities are scarce in the main facility.
+The extra space provided by triage tents is also helpful when administering COVID-19 walk-ups or administering vaccines, and sometimes even treating ill individuals that may need immediate care when beds and amenities are scarce in the main facility.